-- The names of the participants that appear before the colon can be a maximum of 63 characters in length.
+- The names of the speakers that appear before the colon can be a maximum of 63 characters in length.

 - Sections of text at the beginning of the transcript (in which no colon occurs within 63 characters) will not be coded.
 This provides the opportunity for you to include a title and general information about the focus group for easy recognition.